 And you are losing twice:

-Let’s compare the difference between having $100,000 sitting in a savings account at 2% for 10 years or invest it in the stock market at a very conservative 6% (remember, the actual average over the last 100 years is closer to 10%).
+Let’s compare the difference between having $100,000 sitting in a savings account at 2% for 10 years or investing it in the stock market at a very conservative 6% (remember, the actual average over the last 100 years is closer to 10%).

 Money sitting in an emergency fund (savings account at 2% interest)